sycamore-rs/awesome-sycamore/README.md

 - [Rocket SSR template](https://github.com/sycamore-rs/sycamore-rocket-template) — A
   batteries-included template for Sycamore and Rocket with SSR support.
 Comes with router and SSR support out of the box.
 Also comes with a [gitpod.io](https://www.gitpod.io) configuration.
+- [Tauri app template](https://github.com/JonasKruckenberg/tauri-sycamore-template) - A template for building desktop apps using Tauri with Sycamore as the frontend.
+Comes with pre-rendering out-of-the-box.

 ### Blog Posts